djsuperchief/windows_to_linux/README.md

 - Runs cooler
 - Less memory consumed
 - Games experience, in a lot of cases, better FPS than Windows (not in all instances)
-- Steam games that "run on Linux" filter does not exlude any games in my library
+- Steam games that "run on Linux" filter does not exclude any games in my library

 ## Use Case
 On my main machine I use it for light MS Office bits, development, gaming and music production.